Accelerated optimization algorithms and ordinary differential equations: the convex non Euclidean case: Introduction

-In a different direction in the last few years, there has been a renewed interest in connecting optimization algorithms with ordinary differential equations (ODEs).
-This has been partially driven by the desire to understand better the acceleration phenomenon starting with the seminal paper of \cite{SBC16} that showed in the convex case Nesterov's accelerated method corresponds to a discretization of a particular second-order ODE.
+In a different direction, in the last few years, there has been a renewed interest in connecting optimization algorithms with ordinary differential equations (ODEs).
+This has been partially driven by the desire to understand better the acceleration phenomenon, starting with the seminal paper of \cite{SBC16} that showed in the convex case Nesterov's accelerated method corresponds to a discretization of a particular second-order ODE.
 This result sparked a lot of subsequent research on the links between optimization and numerical solutions of ODEs \citep{Scieur:2016,WRJ21} as well as borrowing ideas from dynamical systems and control theory to prove convergence of optimization algorithms \citep{WRJ21,LRP16,FRMP18}.

 An important question is why certain discretizations of second-order ODEs like the one that appeared in \cite{SBC16} may or may not accelerate.
-The papers \citep{SDJ18,SDS19} explain the behaviour of different algorithms using the high-resolution ODEs framework.
-Following a different direction \cite{SSKZ21} uses Lyapunov functions combined with integral quadratic constraints \citep{LRP16, FRMP18} to provide sufficient conditions that a numerical discretization should satisfy to yield acceleration.
-Furthermore, these ideas are extended in \cite{DSZ24} to obtain sharper convergence rates for the Nesterov's accelerated method in the strongly convex case as well as giving an interpretation of it as an additive Runge-Kutta method \citep{Cooper80,Cooper83}.
+The papers \citep{SDJ18,SDS19} explain the behaviour of different algorithms using the high-resolution ODEs framework. { In particular, for each optimization algorithm an ODE is derived that follows the dynamics of the corresponding algorithm closely and then it is analysed to highlight the difference between the different optimization algorithms.}